Home Divorce Page 5

 Article 7

-and import operators, and other interested organizations and individuals.
-The governments of the interested countries (regions) shall
+and import operators, the governments of the export countries (regions) and other interested organizations and individuals.

 Article 8

-the reason for the application.
+reasons for application.

 Article 9